Pit picking, sinusectomy, laser surgery (SiLaC)

 - Substantially smaller wounds

-- preservation of the normal body contour, inconspicuous scars
+- Preservation of the normal body contour, more inconspicuous scars

 Pit Picking "Classic": LORD - BASCOM - OP

-According to the original description by Lord and Bascom, the pits are cut out as skin cylinders the size of a grain of rice during this procedure.
-We use biopsy punches of 2 - 4 mm for this.
-The enclosed hairs are pulled out with a fine clamp, the fistula tract is scraped out leaving the fistula capsule.
+According to the description by Lord and Bascom, this procedure involves cutting out the pits as skin cylinders the size of a grain of rice.
+We use dermatological biopsy punches of 2 - 4 mm for this.
+The trapped hairs are pulled out with a fine clamp and the fistula tract is cleaned out, leaving the fistula capsule intact.
 Some surgeons also make a longitudinal incision 1 - 2 cm long at the side to allow secretions to drain out, the relief incision.
-The removal of the foreign body eliminates the inflammatory irritation and the fistula can heal.
-Wounds and fistula tract close without suture through scar tissue.
+Removal of the foreign body eliminates the cause of the chronic inflammation and the fistula can heal.
+Skin sutures are not necessary and might even interfere with healing.